#

 May 11, 2026

-Attackers no longer need to bring their own malicious tools; they are increasingly using yours.
-By leveraging legitimate system utilities and approved cloud services, they orchestrate automated exfiltration that blends in perfectly with normal network traffic.
-Your security stack, designed to spot known malware and block suspicious domains, is often completely blind to this "living off the land" activity.
-The only way to spot these hidden threats is by understanding the context behind the action.
-Human Risk Management (HRM), as defined by Living Security, connects the dots between user behavior, identity permissions, and threat intelligence.
-This provides the visibility needed to distinguish malicious intent from routine operations.
+Attackers aren't bringing their own malicious tools anymore.
+They're using yours.
+By leveraging legitimate system utilities and approved cloud services, they can orchestrate an automated exfiltration attack that blends in with normal network traffic.
+Your security stack, designed to spot known malware, is often completely blind to this “living off the land” activity.
+Spotting these hidden threats requires understanding the context behind the action.
+Human Risk Management (HRM), as defined by Living Security, connects the dots between user behavior, identity, and threat intelligence to distinguish malicious intent from routine operations.

 Automated exfiltration is one of the most damaging stages of a cyberattack.
 After an attacker gains access and collects sensitive information, they need a way to steal it without being caught.
 By automating this final step, they can extract massive volumes of data with speed and stealth, often before security teams even realize a breach has occurred.
 Understanding how this process works is the first step toward building a defense that can stop it.